amiitrathod/amiitrathod/README.md

 I am a Machine learning and Data Science practitioner who loves to uncover the hidden facts and meaningful insights from messy data.I learned building effective Machine Learning & Deep Learning Model, running Data Pipelines, Natural Language Processing, Image Processing, building Recommendation Systems, and deploying solutions to the cloud.

-Iam undergrauate in Computer Science Engineering from <a href="https://prmceam.ac.in/" target="_blank">**PRMCEAM**</a>, Badnera-Amravati &  I am working on Machine Learning Engineer where I am learning new things in Data Science and implementing them in various projects.
+Iam undergrauate in Information Technology Engineering from <a href="https://ycce.edu/" target="_blank">**YCCE**</a>, Wanadongri-Nagpur &  I am working on Machine Learning Engineering where I am learning new things in Data Science and implementing them in various projects.

 I am introduce to the field of Data Science and Machine learning during my 3rd year in College, during which I implemented projects in Natural Language Processing and ML.
 Since then, I breathe data.